 "My Yamaha is my best friend, my confidant, my inspiration."

-Gemma is also pianist and arranger for Gorgi Coghlan (vocalist) and has worked as pianist with singers Kristin Berardi, Kate Miller-Heidke and Tina Arena.
+Gemma is currently pianist and arranger for singer Gorgi Coghlan and has worked as pianist with singers Kristin Berardi, Kate Miller-Heidke and Tina Arena.

 “Perfect…like musical chocolate.
 Close your eyes and be transported to a place of serenity and great beauty.” – Qantas Entertainment